 (4) Wide: If you have spent the last few years riding anything but a Honda, the bruises on your ankles will quickly clue you into how wide the CR is at the footpegs.

 (1) Brakes.
 They are perfect.

-(2) Triple clamps: Honda of Japan said that the CR125 didn’t vibrate enough to require rubber mounts, but the American R&D department thought different.
-Thanks to the U.S. Honda guys, we don’t feel like were holding onto a dentist’s drill .
+(2) Triple clamps: Honda of Japan said that the CR125 didn’t vibrate enough to require rubber mounts, but the American R&D department thought differently.
+Thanks to the U.S. Honda guys, we don’t feel like we’re holding onto a dentist’s drill.

 (3) Power: Still not up to YZ specs, but we can guarantee everyone who rides the ’01 CR125 will come back with a smile on their face, thanks to the exciting power delivery.